Jared-Harrison/Jared-Harrison/README.md

 # 👋 Hi, I'm Jared
 ---

 I am a Computer Science student at Western University with a strong academic record and a passion for building well-structured, practical software.
-I enjoy tackling complex problems by breaking them down into manageable components and turning them into clean, maintainable solutions.

-Beyond coding, I value communication and mentorship.
-Teaching and explaining concepts—whether through tutoring, leadership roles, or collaboration—has strongly shaped how I write and think about code.
+I love the 'puzzle' aspect of software engineering—taking a massive, messy problem and breaking it down until it's a series of clean, manageable solutions.
+This mindset has kept me on the Dean's Honour List at Western, but it’s also what drives my work outside the classroom.
+My time as a Soph leader and CSUS Director taught me that tech is a team sport; I value clear communication and mentorship just as much as a bug-free build.

 ---